 The Clinical Rehabilitation and Counseling Program at Louisiana State University Health Sciences-New Orleans is charged with the task of preparing individuals to become clinical rehabilitation counselors and clinical mental health counselors in a variety of settings and to assume positions of leadership in the field.
 In order to fulfill these responsibilities, faculty and supervisors continuously evaluate students based on their academic abilities, clinical skills, and professional competence.
-Additionally, student progress in the program may be interrupted for failure to comply with ethical standards, or when interpersonal or professional competence interferes with education and training $requirements for self or others. \ In order to ensure proper training and client care, a P/I student must be able to demonstrate professional character, the ability to communicate well and convey warmth, genuineness, respect, and the professional character is a professional character of the professional character is a professional character of the professional c$ empathy in interactions with others, including clients, classmates, staff, and faculty.
+Additionally, student program may be interrupted for failure to comply with ethical standards, or when interpersonal or professional competence interferes with education and training requirements for self or others.
+In order to ensure proper training and client care, a P/I student must be able to demonstrate professional character, the ability to communicate well and convey warmth, genuineness, respect, and empathy in interactions with others, including clients, classmates, staff, and faculty.
 Counseling students are expected to be able to demonstrate the ability to accept and integrate feedback, be aware of their impact on others, accept personal responsibility for their actions, express emotions appropriately, resolve conflicts, and demonstrate professional judgement in decision-making.
-As a counselor-in-training in the LSUHSC-New Orleans Clinical Rehabilitation and Counseling Program, I am required to acknowledge my participation by affirming the following statements:
+As a counselor-in-training in the LSUHSC-New Orleans Clinical Rehabilitation and Counseling Program, lam required to acknowledge my participation by affirming the following statements:

-- 1. I have read through and consent to comply with all policies and procedures as outlined in this Practicum & Internship Handbook. - 2.
-I understand that it is my responsibility to seek advising from the placement coordinator and/or my faculty supervisor should an issue or question arise with regard to my ability or commitment to comply with the policies and procedures stated herein. - 3.
-Tagree to abide by the professional ethical codes and state/ federal laws and will practice my counseling in accordance with these standards.
+1. I have read through and consent to comply with all policies and procedures as outlined in this Practicum & Internship Handbook.

+2. I understand that it is my responsibility to seek advising from the placement coordinator and/or my faculty supervisor should an issue or question arise with regard to my ability or commitment to comply with the policies and procedures stated herein.

+3. Lagree to abide by the professional ethical codes and state/ federal laws and will practice my counseling in accordance with these standards.
 Any breach of these ethics or any unethical behavior on my part will result in my removal from P/I, a failing grade, and documentation of such behavior will become part of my permanent record.

-4.1 agree to adhere to the administrative policies, rules, standards, and practices of the P/I site and the university. - 5.
-I understand that I am responsible for keeping my P/I supervisor(s) informed regarding my P/I experiences. - $6. \ large to participate in the ongoing evaluations, including self-evaluations, as described in the manual.\\$
+4. I agree to adhere to the administrative policies, rules, standards, and practices of the P/I site and the university.

+5. I understand that I am responsible for keeping my P/I supervisor(s) informed regarding my P/I experiences.

+${\it 6.
+I a gree to participate in the ongoing evaluations, including self-evaluations, as described in the manual.}$